sagarmohanty2k00/sprintsync.users.api.microservice/README.md

-# sprintsync.users.api.microservice
+# Users API Microservice
-Sprint Sync is a Agile Project management software. the users api microservice handles User registration, Login, Token generation, Profile update, and password change.
+Sprint Sync is an Agile Project management software.
+The user API microservice handles User Registration, Login, Token generation, Profile update, and password change.

+## Database
+We are using Sqlite database for prototyping.